This blog post has been researched, edited, and approved by John Hanning and Brian Wages. Join our newsletter below.

 - Parking lots

-The most important factor is whether the study will create enough tax deduction to justify the investment.
+The most important factor is whether the study will create enough tax deductions to justify the investment.

 If you are ready to evaluate the opportunity for your property, schedule a consultation with